 The Marketing, Sales and Service cluster provides students with the theoretical knowledge and skills for career in planning, managing and performing marketing activities to reach organizational objectives such as brand management, professional sales, merchandising, marketing communications and market research.
 Students also have the opportunity to continue their studies at postsecondary institutions.
-Students concentrate their studies and earn a career and technical certificate in one (1) of the following programs:
+Students concentrate their studies and earn a career and technical certificate in the following program: